lajiyoujian/Referral-Management-System---Demo/README.md

 Microsoft.Extension.Http
 Microsoft.Extension.DependencyInjection
 System.Net.Http.Json

-The layered architecture promotes modularity, flexibility, and maintainability of the system.
-It allows for easy extension or modification of individual layers without impacting the entire system.

 ## 4. Setup Instructions
 To set up the Referral Management System on your local machine, follow these steps: